Mirai Sentai Timeranger: Zenits

-Junk Droid Zenits (ジャンクドロイド・ゼニット, Janku Doroido Zenitto): Cheap one-eyed droids created by Gien from scrap, the Zenitts are activated when a Londerz criminal tosses a bunch of nuts and bolts that transform into one-eyed robots.
-The Zenitts are armed with sword-like rifles and can assume human form.
-When Gien leaves Dolnero, he takes most of the Zenitts with him to assist him in his plans, and upgraded their armor prior to the raid on the City Guardian headquarters, so the City Guardians' weapons would no longer have any effect on them.
+Junk Droid Zenits (ジャンクドロイド・ゼニット, Janku Doroido Zenitto): Cheap one-eyed droids created by Gien from scrap, the Zenits are activated when a Londerz criminal tosses a bunch of nuts and bolts that transform into one-eyed robots.
+The Zenits are armed with sword-like rifles and can assume human form.
+When Gien leaves Dolnero, he takes most of the Zenits with him to assist him in his plans, and upgraded their armor prior to the raid on the City Guardian headquarters, so the City Guardians' weapons would no longer have any effect on them.

 Londerz Prisoners

 In the 30th century, criminals are taken to Londer Penitentiary to be frozen and compressed for room.
 As a side effect, when a Depression Seal comes off, a prisoner grows to incredible size, called Rebound, as a side effect of the freeze-compression.